 Just My Imagination

 Just My Imagination is an exciting way for groups to discover their creativity and learn from local artists who represent the best that Georgia has to offer.
-Available free of charge to community centers and libraries in Georgia, these workshops are designed to provide participants with a meaningful exploration into the imaginative side of art at your own location.
+Available free to community centers and libraries in Georgia, these workshops are designed to provide participants with a meaningful exploration into the imaginative side of art at your own location.
 Your organization may host any one of the four workshops developed to give individuals a basic foundation from which they can build their skills long after the class has ended for ongoing activity and enjoyment.

 Just My Imagination workshops are recommended for children ages 7 to 14 and are usually held on Saturdays.
 Children under the age of 12 must be accompanied by an adult.
 This program is sponsored by the Turner Family Foundation in memory of Nancy C. Turner.